 A Diversity of Tactics

 I am a writer, performer, activist and professor currently living in Brooklyn, NY.
-I am the FemTechNet Chair of Experimental Pedagogies in the School of Media Studies at The New School, in New York City and I teach at Eugene Lang College (Culture & Media, Gender Studies and Integrated Arts) .
+I teach at Eugene Lang College in Culture & Media, Gender Studies and Integrated Arts and I am the FemTechNet Chair of Experimental Pedagogies in the School of Media Studies at The New School.

-My current academic work focuses on the social life of trans- feminist and queer grass-roots performance.
-This work includes a book on translocal cultures of queer and trans- feminist cabaret, provisionally entitled Sliding Scale, and a large-scale archive and ethno-historiography of feminist and queer community-based performance and media in Canada, called Viscera & Ephemera.
+My current academic work focuses on the cultural and intellectual economies and social lives of trans- feminist and queer grass-roots performance (in the broadest understanding of performance).
+This work includes a book on translocal cultural economies of queer and trans- feminist cabaret, provisionally entitled Sliding Scale, and a large-scale archive and ethno-historiography of feminist and queer community-based performance and media in Canada, called Viscera & Ephemera.
 I am also in the process of developing a collaborative research-creation project with Jasmine Rault and Dayna McLeod, called the Cabaret Commons: a user-generated digital archive and gossip rag for grass-roots queer and feminist artists, audiences and researchers.
 We are preempting the creation of this archive through a project/process we’re calling “Feeling Speculative in Digital Space.”
 Over the course of the next year or so, we’ll be doing some utopic imagining for a digital space that is informed by trans- feminist and queer ways of knowing, being, and making.
 My first book, entitled Poetry’s Bastard: The Illegitimate Genealogies, Cultures and Politics of Spoken Word Performance, is under contract with Wilfrid Laurier University Press.

 I also write and teach on contemporary digital cultures, politics and pedagogies and work with the Feminist Technology Network on the Distributed Open Collaborative Course — the DOCC — on cyberfeminist approaches to online education and new pedagogical publics.